Posted in the 'Micky and Davy Together Again' section are two videos filmed at a Together Again show in Boston in August 1995. Check them out here.

 Waiting for the release of the Instant Replay deluxe edition?
 Here's a sample clip of an alternate 'fuzz guitar' version of "Through the Looking Glass" - in mono.

-The first ad below was published in the February 15, 1969 issue of Billboard and the second ad on March 1, 1969.
-Thanks to JDistheone for the uploads!
+The first ad below was published in the February 15 and 22, 1969 issues of Billboard and the second ad in the March 1, 1969 issue.
+Thanks to Monkee45s for the uploads!

-Don't forget to pre-order the Instant Replay deluxe edition from Rhino here.
+And don't forget to pre-order the Instant Replay deluxe edition from Rhino.

 “Getting” Head… The Monkees’ Last and Greatest Album